fumi232323/download-github-issues/README.rst

 ^^^^^^^^

 :-s|--state <issue_state>: You can also specify the state of the issue if you like.
 You can choose from 'open', 'closed' and 'all'.
 The default is open.
 :-c|--contents: Specify this option if you also need to download images and attachments.
-Then output to ``. / Issues / images``.
+Then output to ``./Issues/images``.